matrix-org/sygnal/README.md

 - the `project_id` parameter to contain the `Project ID`, which can be acquired from Firebase Console at:
   `https://console.cloud.google.com/project/<PROJECT NAME>/settings/general/`
-- the `service_account_file` parameter to contain the path to the service account file, which can be acquired from Firebase Console at:
+- the [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) configured on the local system.
+  This can point to a service account file which can be acquired from Firebase Console at:
   `https://console.firebase.google.com/project/<PROJECT NAME>/settings/serviceaccounts/adminsdk`

 Using an HTTP Proxy for outbound traffic